Close

 It is important to note that macrosomia doesn’t always lead to cerebral palsy.
 Cerebral palsy is a brain injury that can be sustained at birth.
 So, just because your baby is diagnosed with macrosomia before birth doesn’t mean they will develop cerebral palsy.
 Unless your child’s cerebral palsy is congenital, they will not develop it if not for negligence on behalf of a Maryland doctor.

 Remember, macrosomia doesn’t guarantee that your child will develop cerebral palsy.
-If a negligent doctor tries to convince you that the two conditions are inextricably linked and there was nothing they could do, reach out to a Maryland personal injury lawyer.
+If a negligent doctor tries to convince you that the two conditions are inextricably linked and there is nothing they could do, reach out to a Maryland personal injury lawyer.
 You may be able to hold a responsible hospital or doctor accountable in a lawsuit.

 How Can Negligent Doctors Cause Cerebral Palsy in Babies with Macrosomia?